-The School will ensure that any complaints concerning the support provided to pupils with medical conditions will be investigated appropriately.
+The school will ensure that any complaints concerning the support provided to pupils with medical conditions will be investigated appropriately and in accordance with the Complaints Procedure.

-Should parent/carers be dissatisfied with the support provided, they should discuss their concerns directly with the Academy.
-If, for whatever reason this does not resolve the issue, they may make a formal complaint via the School's complaints procedure.
+Should parent/carers be dissatisfied with the support provided, they should discuss their concerns directly with the school.
+If, for whatever reason this does not resolve the issue, they may make a formal complaint via the school's complaints procedure.

-Making a formal complaint to the Department for Education should only occur if it comes within scope of section 496/497 of the Education Act 1996, and after other attempts at resolution have been exhausted.
+Making a formal complaint to the Department for Education should only occur if it comes within scope of section 496/497 of the Education Act 1996, and after other attempts at resolution have been exhausted via the Complaints Procedure.

-It will be relevant to consider whether the School has breached the terms of its Funding Agreement, or failed to comply with any other legal obligation placed on it.
+It will be relevant to consider whether the school has breached the terms of its Funding Agreement or failed to comply with any other legal obligation placed on it.
 Ultimately, parents (and pupils) will be able to take independent legal advice and bring formal proceedings if they consider they have legitimate grounds to do so.

-Managing Medications on an Outing/Residential Visit
+Managing Medications on an outing/residential visit